 To give you data integrity verification on tape, Spectra's BlueScale management interface offers a sophisticated suite of standard features that allow you to actively check data already written to tape.
-Each process is performed by the library independent of the application is used to read and write data to the tape.
+Each process is performed by the library independent of the application that is used to read and write data to the tape.

 PreScan ensures that tapes are usable and can accept data.
 PreScan checks each imported tape and verifies that the tape can be written to, scanning the tape for potential issues including broken or dislodged leader, poor media health and write-protected status.